Repressed

 |

-forgotten traumas.
-I have even seen improvement in physiological
+who remembered forgotten traumas.
+I have even seen improvement

-personal revelations whose historical truth is irrelevant, because,
+such occurrences as personal revelations whose historical truth is

-but if remembered events give clinical relief, so much the better.
+repressed traumas, but if remembered events give clinical relief, then lets be

 It would require

-intense scientific scrutiny to allow these personal revelations to take on
+intense scientific scrutiny to allow the personal revelations of a client

-theoretical claims.
-All objective details would have to be meticulously verified
+to take on any legal significance.
+All objective details would have to be

-by outside sources.
-In the end, Im not willing to be a private
+meticulously verified by outside sources.
+In the end, Im not willing to

-investigatorIll focus on helping people reclaim their human dignity,
+be a private investigatorIll focus on helping people reclaim their

-even though we might never know what really happened in the
+human dignity, even though we might never know with certainty what occurred in

-can be, and I realize that the only thing we can be sure of in life, besides
+the past.
+Ultimately, the only thing we can be certain of in life, besides doubt,

 Three